stephenajulu/julzinsight.co/content/_index.md

     title: >-
       We are a tech firm that's focused on building impactful products, brands, experiences and solutions..
     content: >-
-      We also invest in startups, companies and real estate.
+      We also invest in startups & real estate.
     actions:
       - label: Get started right now! →
         url: /contact